CodinGame/node-builder/README.md

 # node-builder
+This is a simple node builder.
+It will:
+  - copy the source files to /project/target
-A copy builder which also runs npm install
+  - run an npm install